rvion/CushyStudio/README.md

 Publishing your deck/cards is easy!

 1. When creating a deck, **CushyStudio** automatically
-   1. initialize the git repository for you.
+   1. initializes the git repository for you.
-   2. configure remote to point to the GitHub repository with the same name as your deck 1.
+   2. configures remote to point to the GitHub repository with the same name as your deck

 2. Create a GitHub repository. (https://github.com/new)

     ![](docs/static/img/screenshots/2023-10-18-23-15-11.png)

 3. Commit your deck files
-    1.  you can one-click the `publish` button in your deck entry in the library
+    1. You can one-click the `publish` button in your deck entry in the library
-    2.  or youyou can follow instructions given by Git Hub on the new repository page
+    2. You can follow the instructions given by Git Hub on the new repository page

 4. Open an issue asking to add your `Deck` to the `Library`.
     -   https://github.com/rvion/CushyStudio/issues/new/choose

 <details>